 USMLE Scores and Residency Programs

-Your score and percentile on the USMLE Step 2 exam are used to determine your proficiency in the tested material.
+Your score and percentile on the USMLE Step 2 exam are used to determine your proficiency in the tested material and can impact your residency applications.
 These scores can be compared to other test-takers and previous test-takers (within a three- to four-year period).
 To pass the Step 2 CK exam, you must answer 60% of the questions correctly to achieve a minimum score of 214.
 Generally, to get your desired residency placement, your target score should be at least 245.
-With this score, you should be able to meet or beat other Step 2 CK score for residency programs.
+With this score, you should be able to meet or beat other Step 2 CK scores for residency programs.

 Most medical students find the best method to prepare for USMLE exams throughout their medical education includes the use of a comprehensive question bank.
 With 4,200+ multiple-choice questions written specifically for the USMLE Step 2 exam, students get the most questions of any QBank available.
 Our unique QBank system allows you to study through flashcard mode or practice exam mode to let you prepare in the most efficient ways possible.
 Learn more here.